auth0/webtask-workshop/modules/middleware.md

 Middleware is Node.js code you control that executes right before your webtask code does.
 It allows you to augment the default webtask execution logic without requiring any changes in the code of your webtask.

-In this module, we will secure the webtask using simple bearer token authorization, then modify it to use an HMAC Digest singed token authorization all using the same webtask code.
+In this module, we will secure the webtask using simple bearer token authorization, then modify it to use an HMAC Digest signed token authorization all using the same webtask code.

 ## Bearer Auth Middleware